Q: Why I can’t git clone private repositories?

 SSH keys or credentials.
 There’re two options:

-into the container using volumes
+~/.ssh into the container using volumes property:volumes:

 - '~/.ssh:/src/.ssh:ro'

-into the container:first, create a file ~/.netrc
+~/.netrc into the container:first, create a file ~/.netrc.
+See the

 manual